 “She was looking for a J.D.
 Salinger and had made a mistake in how she worded the criteria.
 They started getting mail, sacks of mail every day.
 We had it all sorted, and Keith was saying, ‘We don’t want to ruin our reputation by ignoring the inquiries.
 We’re going to have to answer them all.’
 Just then our son walked in, and the wind blew through the door, scattering the sorted mail.
 Keith’s wife started to cry.
 I looked at Keith and said, ‘Isn’t there a database for this kind of stuff?'”

 The question launched them on a search to see what was offered in the world of used books.
-Interloc (now Alibris was the only business they could find, and they were doing it with 800 numbers.
-It was 1995, a time when the Internet was being recognized as a new frontier for ecommerce.
+Interloc (now Alibris) was the only business they could find, and they were doing it with 800 phone numbers.
+It was 1995, when the Internet was recognized as a new frontier for ecommerce.
 Two guys who knew a thing or two about networks and databases decided that the Internet, a network already in place and free to use, was the vehicle that could carry their idea.
-They decided to develop a database system that would allow booksellers to have a central repository where people could find the rare and used books they wanted.
+They decided to develop a database system allowing booksellers to have a central repository where people could find the rare and used books they wanted.

 The Puras journeyed down the coast to Burbank, Calif., in May of 1996 to show off their big, used-book search engine and virtual- book brokerage at one of the biggest book fairs in the business.
 Expectations were high, based on what they thought they knew about the market’s thirst for a system of locating used and rare books.